hello-damiro/todo/README.md

 **Day 4:** Realized that app doesnt need a sidebar and removed it.
 Formatted dates using `dayjs` (2kB) instead of `date-fns` which is too heavy for a small todo app.
 Learning how classes are structured for them to communicate to each other.

+**Day 5:** Cant believe Im on my 5th day 😑 and still in the process of understanding coupling.

 </br>

 ## Screenshot